Don Cunningham: Workers are Key to Business Locations

 By 2030, 95 million members of the Baby Boomer generation, those born between 1946 and 1964, will have retired.
 There will be about 40 million members of Generations X and Y, also known as millennials, to replace them.
 Availability of trained workers was the number one factor in the Site Selectors Guild’s annual survey report on what drives company location decisions.

-Interestingly, the total operating cost of a particular region or state was ranked a distance second.
+Interestingly, the total operating cost of a particular region or state was ranked a distant second.
 Infrastructure and access to market ranked third, followed by a region’s ability to meet project deadlines in a timely way, which translates to limited development hurdles, regulations and governmental support and cooperation.

 As I’ve done for two years now, I attended the conference on behalf of the Lehigh Valley, spending three days mingling with site selectors, listening to their presentations and elbowing out my counterparts representing other states and regions throughout the U.S. and the world.